TheShadowtf/Ume/README.md

 - Support for multiple platforms like windows, linux, mac, etc.
 - Native rendering API support for OpenGL, Vulkan, DirectX, Metal (Again, hopefully :))
 - Native multiplayer suport (Hopefully using steam API but also creating my own multiplayer API if it's a correct term :))
+- A good documentation with a lot of examples

 ## Why?